z3r0cool90/Laravel/README.md

 ## 🚀 About This Project

 A simple Job Listing Web Application using Laravel.
-The purpose of this project is to showcase the benefits of using the Laravel framework to build the frontedn and backend mechanisms for a secure and efficient Web Application.
+The purpose of this project is to showcase the benefits of using the Laravel framework to build the frontend and backend mechanisms for a secure and efficient Web Application.

 ## 📋 Prerequisites